Civil War Memorial (Savannah, Georgia)

 The Civil War Memorial in Savannah, Georgia, is a monument honoring soldiers who died during the American Civil War.
 Located in Forsyth Park, it consists of a 48 foot tall shaft topped with a bronze statue of a Confederate soldier.
 Two bronze busts commemorating notable Confederate army officers flank the monument, which is protected by a railing, one of the only two that still stand around a monument, the other being the Casimir Pulaski Monument in Monterey Square.
 Originally known as the Confederate Monument, it was dedicated in 1875 to honor Confederate soldiers who died during the Civil War.
-Following the Unite the Right rally (in Charlottesville, Virginia in August 2017), the city of Savannah renamed and rededicated the structure in 2018.
+Following the Unite the Right rally in August 2017, the city of Savannah renamed and rededicated the structure in 2018.
 The monument is one of the oldest and largest Confederate monuments in Georgia.